AlexanderUbaldoGutierrez21/PSUFrankWolfe/README.md

 ```

 ## Academic Purposes
-This code is designed for educational purposes to demonstrate the Frank-Wolfe algorithm in transportation engineering, focusing on algorithmic clarity rather than optimized performance for large-scale networks.
+This code is designed for educational purposes to demonstrate the Frank-Wolfe algorithm in transportation engineering, focusing on algorithmic clarity rather than optimized performance for large-scale networks.Penn State University (PSU), CE 521 Transportation Network and Systems Analysis.
+Fall 2025.